isubirana/compareGroups/README.md

 ## Odds Ratios and Hazard Ratios

-Using **`compareGroups`** packages you can compute Odds Ratios for transversal or case-control studies, or Hazard Ratios for cohort studies
+Using **`compareGroups`** package you can compute Odds Ratios for transversal or case-control studies, or Hazard Ratios for cohort studies

 - **Example of case-control study: Odds Ratios**